jmix-framework/jmix-observability-logging-sample/README.md

 ---

-### Docker Image Build
+### Build the JAR Files

-You can build Docker images for both applications using [Spring Boot Buildpacks](https://docs.jmix.io/jmix/deployment/basic.html#docker-image).
-No Dockerfile is needed.
+Before starting the applications using Docker Compose, you need to build the JAR files.

 #### Build petclinic (backend)
 ```bash